 First, beware of wanting to be like me.
 You don’t know the sins of my life.
 You don’t know how much I have neglected.
 You don’t know what the costs have been.
-The real question is how to be the fullest, most God-centered, Christ-exalting, Bible-saturated, loving, humble mission-advancing, justice-seeking, others-serving person you, you can be.
+The real question is how to be the fullest, most God-centered, Christ-exalting, Bible-saturated, loving, humble, mission-advancing, justice-seeking, others-serving person you — you — can be.
 Don’t measure yourself by others.
 Measure yourself by your potential in Christ.
 That is the first thing that I felt I had to say, because of the way the question seemed to be posed.

-2: Focus on Great Goals
+2. Focus on Great Possibilities

 Life comes to us in chapters that are very different from each other.
 If you are married and have little children, that is a chapter that needs a great deal of focus on the children.
 If God wills, there may be another chapter for you with different possibilities, different potentials, and different priorities.
 The Lord will be pleased if you focus on the chapter you are in and live according to the demands of that chapter with all your might.